(Disclosure: Some of the links below may be affiliate links)

 It is important to realize this.
 I am not saying that the historical simulations have no value!
 Maybe the current returns will go much higher again, and the average will rise.
 But I am saying that we need to know that fact.

 For people using a portfolio with bonds, this is important.
 For instance, many people are using a portfolio with 40% Bonds.
-If returns were to fall by 50% (bringing the average to 2.2%), the success rate would drop by about 14%.
+If returns fell by 50% (bringing the average to 2.2%), the success rate would drop by about 14%.
 These people would probably have to lower their withdrawal rates to be on the safe side.

 Now, I realize this is just a synthetic benchmark.
 Just cutting the returns is not realistic.
-Since the bond yields are correlated to inflation, if bond returns would go down, inflation would probably be down as well.
+Since the bond yields are correlated to inflation, if bond returns go down, inflation would probably be down as well.
 But I wanted to see what would happen if inflation stayed the same and bond returns fell.

-And I really think this simulation has some value.
+And I think this simulation has some value.
 Many people do not realize that bond returns were historically much higher.

 If you like simulations, you should also read about whether you should rebalance in retirement.
 You may be surprised by the results!

 I hope you found this simulation interesting!
 Let me know if you have ideas for other simulations!